How to Fix Oil on Spark Plug Threads in 5 Easy Steps

 Spark plugs are built into the valve cover.
-Therefore, to change them, valve cover is to be removed first.
-So, before this, take out the spark plug tubes and put them on the side.
+Therefore, to replace them, you must remove the valve cover first.
+Before this step, take out the spark plug tubes and put them on the side.

 Once it is done, next take the clamps off the hoses that go to the valve cover using pliers that can easily unlock them.
-Next, you can use your hands to take the hose out.
+Next, you can use your hands to remove the hose.

-After this, remove the wiring harness of the top of the valve cover.
-Once accomplished, now you can get a big socket and power handle to take the nuts out of the valve cover (For this, make sure to remove the nuts one by one with the tool unless it gets easy to remove the one with the fingers.
+Then, remove the wiring harness of the top of the valve cover.
+Once accomplished, now you can get a big socket and power handle to take the nuts out of the valve cover.
+For this, make sure to remove the nuts one by one with the tools unless it is easy to pry them loose with your hands.

-Now after the valve cover is removed, the seals located in each of the spark plugs can be noticed.
-Basically, these seals are the major cause of oil on spark plug threads, which allowed the oil to seep into the spark plug.
+Now after the valve cover is removed, the seals located in each of the spark plugs can be removed.

 4. Install the New Valve Cover Gasket

 Getting the gasket as per the shape of the component is essential.
 Moreover, one must also check the material and the quality of the gasket, before purchasing it for the vehicle.
 Normally, the high-quality silicone material is considered good for the durability of the car and the valve cover gasket.
 Furthermore, these don’t need retyping often, which not only reduces the work but at the same time expenditure, too.

 So, once you have it, first add a liquid called sealer at the edges so that the new gasket doesn’t slip over.
 In addition to it, the gasket placed over the liquid sealer will tightly secure its place thus, preventing the entrance of oil on the spark plug.